cloudback/docs/content/privacy/_index.md

 By using the Service you agree with [GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement).

+**Microsoft Azure**

+**Amazon Web Services**

+**Google Cloud**

+**Alibaba Cloud**

 ### Cookies

 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

-We may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
+We may obtain information about your general internet usage by using a cookie file which is stored on your computer.
 Cookies contain information that is transferred to your computer’s hard drive.
 They help us to improve our site and to deliver a better and more personalized service.
 They enable us:

  - To estimate our audience size and usage pattern.
  - To store information about your preferences, and so allow us to customize our site according to your individual interests.